 The landfill operator will construct the horizontal injection pipelines as waste is deposited.
 During injection pipeline installation, waste filling operations will be moved to a part of the landfill away from the construction activity.
 Horizontal injection pipelines are constructed by excavating trenches from one slope to the other at approximately 50-foot intervals into recently placed waste on a landfill.
 Trenches are excavated to a depth of approximately three feet and a width of four feet.
 A permeable drainage media (e.g., gravel, recycled concrete, shredded tires, or crushed glass) is placed in the bottom of the trench and in some cases on top of the pipe.
-Some injection pipeline configuration is illustrated in Figure 1.
+Some injection trenches may be constructed without drainage media and/or without pipe.
+An example of a leachate injection pipeline configuration is illustrated in Figure 1.
 Trenches will be backfilled with waste once the pipe and bedding are installed.
 Efforts will be made during backfilling to cover the trench in the same manner as the waste surrounding the trench to avoid later channeling through the cover soil layer around the trench.
 Following installation of the pipelines, the actual location (elevation and horizontal location) will be documented using GPS equipment.